TruKoaiu/BotDetector/README.md

 If you have any questions or advice, please contact me on Discord (trukoaiu).
 Thank you for using this plugin.

-# BotDetector

-A Minecraft 1.19.1 plugin (and possibly other versions) that asks players simple questions and can teleport them upon request.

-## Overview

-It's a straightforward plugin (the name may be misleading) designed to make it more challenging for advertising bots to join the server.
-The plugin achieves this by restricting player movements (to an admin-chosen extent, configurable in the config file) and presenting them with simple algebra questions, such as 2 + 4.
-If a player answers correctly (clicks the right chat message), they can be teleported back to their original location or to a specified destination.

 ## Features

 - Restrict player movements (to chosen extend).